xjuliabutlerx/f1-constructors-predictor/README.md

 ## The Plan

-I will be using the `fastf1` Python library to gather historical data, the `mord` Python library for ordinal logistic regression, and Streamlit to create an interactive dashboard for users to experiment with different scenarios and view predictions in real time.
+I will be using the `fastf1` Python library to gather historical data, the `mord` Python library for ordinal logistic regression, the `torch` library for a classification model, and Streamlit to create an interactive dashboard for users to experiment with different scenarios and view predictions in real time.